MicrosoftDocs/azure-docs/articles/ai-services/ai-studio/how-to/data-add.md

 #### Archive a specific data asset version

-Currently, archiving a specific data asset version is not supported in the Studio UI.
+Currently, archiving a specific data asset version isn't supported in the Studio UI.

 ### Restore an archived data